 Everything is family here, as it must be when family is all there is.
-So they had to ask: Was I one of those Western women who are too busy for the sacred duties of motherhood?
+So they had to ask: Was I one of those Western women they'd heard about who are too busy for the sacred duties of motherhood?